Updated: Nov 8, 2022

 This manufacturer uses the intangible manufacturing assets the licensor owns, such as patents, product designs, manufacturing processes, and know-how.

-The licenced manufacturer is responsible for paying royalties for the use of licenced intangibles, often purchasing raw materials and semi-finished goods on its behalf, and maintaining inventories of completed goods and raw materials.
+The licenced manufacturer is responsible for paying royalties for the use of licenced intangibles, often purchasing raw materials and semi-finished goods, and maintaining inventories of completed goods and raw materials.

 As a result, it is responsible for the risks of storing inventory and selling items, including the risk connected with demand and pricing.